loopdotcoop/jellyberry/20250527-JellyBerry-May-brief-for-Beth/20250417-a-very-brighton-soft-hardware-platform.md

 * 🎛️ Fun little microcontroller projects
 * 🤖 Making a cool product
-* 💧 A robust, waterproof device for the home
+* 💧 A robust, waterproof device for the home and outdoors
 * 🌱 Ethical, eco, community
 * 🚀 Doing a start-up together

 ---

-> - ❌ Phones and desktop computers and smart-watches seem completely owned by the big tech companies…
+> - ❌ Phones, desktop computers and smart-watches seem completely owned by the big tech companies…
-> - ✅ But bedside/tabletop devices (lamps and speakers), seems like a more open
+> - ✅ …But bedside/tabletop devices (lamps and speakers), seems like a more open playing field
-    playing field

 ## 2. What Might Our Goals Be?